NoroffFEU/agency.noroff.dev/documentation/Team-roles-guidelines.md

 1. **Responsability:**
    - Quality Assurance serves as the primary reviewer for the project, ensuring thorough assessment and validation of deliverables.
-   - Review the code changes and provide feedback.QA may verify that the reported issue has been adequately addressed and resolved.
+   - Review the code changes and provide feedback.
+QA should verify that the reported issue has been adequately addressed and resolved.
    - QA is responsible for merging, and if the issue is properly linked, it should automatically close itself.
 However, it sometimes encounters bugs.
    - Ensure that quality is maintained throughout the development process.
    - Collaborate with developers to understand user stories and acceptance criteria.